 Instant Pot steamed broccoli is convenient and fast!
 Learn how to make perfectly cooked broccoli (fresh or frozen) in your Instant Pot with these helpful tips.

-The tricky part is that you can’t see vegetables steaming in the Instant Pot.
-If you can't see the vegetables, then you can't immediately stop the cooking process when they're perfectly cooked.
+The tricky part about cooking broccoli in a pressure cooker is that you can’t see the vegetable while it steams.
+If you can't see the vegetable, then you can't immediately stop the cooking process when it's perfectly cooked.

 As we all know, broccoli can go from tender and bright green to mushy and dull green very quickly!